NDP Leader Singh pledges to forgive student debt during campaign stop in Sudbury

 "Trudeau’s Liberals refused to stand with this community.
 It was the NDP that held press conferences.
 It was the NDP that attended the SOS meetings and heard our stories."

 "This is a center for Sudbury, of course, in the surrounding area.
 But it's actually very vital for the North and losing Laurentian and the cuts that have already happened are a devastating blow to indigenous communities, to Francophone communities, and to people in the North who want to learn here, want to stay here.
-This has been a serious blow," said Singh.
+This is been a serious blow," said Singh.

 Joined by several northern party representatives, Singh also laid out his plan to assist students across the country by cancelling interest from federal loans and forgiving student debt.

-"What we're going to do for students, we’re going to permanently remove all interest from federal loans for students immediately and permanently.
+"What we're going to for students, we’re going to permanently remove all interest from federal loans for students immediately and permanently.
 We also know that students are dealing with record levels of debt, far more debt than any of us when we went to university," he said.

 "Students are struggling when they graduate.
-So we want to go beyond just forgiving or for eliminating entirely interest.
+So we want to go beyond just forgiving or for - for eliminating entirely interest.
 We want to also forgive student debt to help young people to give them that first step, to make sure that they are not being crushed under the weight of that debt we're going to forgive student debt as well."